Create Pod from CronJob in Kubernetes

 - wait for

-to run a Pod based on schedule (not always possible if schedule is very rare) - manually create Job from
+CronJobto run a Pod based on schedule (not always possible if schedule is very rare) - manually create Job from

-usingkubectl create job <name> --from <existing_cron_job_name>
+CronJobusingkubectl create job <name> --from <existing_cron_job_name>command line

 Both of those solutions are fine if the process running inside the created Pod is